micrology/prsm/doc/help.md

 Click the button to copy the web link to the clipboard, and then paste the link into an email or a text message. or just tell other participants the name of the room (which is a randomly generated set of 4 groups of three capital letters separated by hyphens).
 When they access the link, they will see whatever is in your app window.

 There are two options for the sharing link.
-If you check the Clone map box, the link will be to the map in a new room - any changes made to this new map will *not* happen in the original room.
-If you click the View only box, the recipient of the link will not be able to make any changes to the map.
+If you check the 'Clone map' box, the link will be to the map in a new room - any changes made to this new map will *not* happen in the original room.
+If you click the 'View only' box, the recipient of the link will not be able to make any changes to the map.

 ### Avatars and pointers

-When there are others in the room, the initial letters of their name appear in a circle at the top left - their avatar.
+When there are others in the room, the initial letters of their name appear in a circle at the top left - their *avatar*.
 If you hover the mouse pointer over the circle, their full name is shown (their real name or the name they have been given by the app).
 If they don't do anything for 15 minutes, the avatar fades and, if they close their browser window, it disappears.

 The other users' mouse pointers are shown on the map.
-As they move their mice, a small disc containing thier initials moves on every users' map correspondingly.
-If you are taling with other users by audio or video link, you can use your mouse to point to things of interest, and the other users can see what you are pointing at.
+As you move your mouse pointer (or finger on a touchscreen), a small disc containing your initials moves on every other users' map correspondingly.
+If you are talking with other users by audio or video link, you can use your mouse to point to things of interest, and the other users can see what you are pointing at.

 <!-- ![Avatars](/doc/images/avatars.png) -->
 <img src="/doc/images/avatars.png" width="400">